bill-ahmed/qbit-matUI/dev/README.txt

 7. Go to http://localhost:8090

 Note: If you make any changes to the source code, you will have to hard-reload the page each time (Ctrl + Shift + R on Windows).
+Note: Skip steps #6 and #7 if you're only running the test suite.